-PART II: PROPOSAL REVIEW
+PART I: PROPOSAL REVIEW

-Section Criteria Score Connection to Organizational history and mission serve one or more priority 30 Community populations, defined as communities of color, immigrants, refugees, people with low income, and English language learners.
+Section Criteria Score Program Proposal Criteria Organizational history and mission serve one or more priority populations, defined as communities of color, immigrants, refugees, people with low income, and English language learners.
 Clearly identifies the community need to be addressed and how the proposed program or service will fulfill that need.
 Proposed program or service meets a need in the community not currently addressed by other initiatives.
-Program Proposal Proposal outlines and supports how the project is likely to exert a sustained, powerful, and positive impact on one or more of the grant's desired outcomes.
+Proposal outlines and supports how the project is likely to exert a sustained, powerful, and positive impact on one or more of the grant's desired outcomes.
 Project describes an approach to supporting and engaging families and community that is responsive to cultural and linguistic needs.
 Identifies the need and gaps proposed program is addressing for priority populations.
 Identifies the outcomes to be addressed and proposes activities that will be effective in meeting outcome targets.
 Details activities and structure that are age-appropriate and that promote students' academic growth, college/career readiness, and cultivation of other skills that support learning and social-emotional growth.
-40 Organizational Information The authoring organization: Is small with less than 20 staff. has an annual budget less than \$500k. employs staff that reflect the priority populations they serve. has an executive staff and board (if applicable) that reflect the communities and populations they serve. describes how they have established authentic connections to the community in which this proposal intends to serve.
+Budget planning template included demonstrates general financial stability and management capacity to plan and implement proposed program or services 30 40 Organizational Information Is small with less than 20 staff.
+Has an annual budget less than \$500k.
+Employs staff that reflect the priority populations they serve.
+Has an executive staff and board (if applicable) that reflect the communities and populations they serve.
+Describes how they have established authentic connections to the community in which this proposal intends to serve.
 30 TOTAL 100

-PART III: EVALUATION PROCESS AND CONTRACT NEGOTIATION
+PART II: EVALUATION PROCESS AND CONTRACT NEGOTIATION